btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 > Note that I'm sending an email to myself on the same machine, so the `MTA` is local.
 This isn't always the case, and often you would use `ncat` to establish a connection to a different `MTA`, perhaps on another subnet, where the recipient has an account.
 The local `MTA` would be the exchange initiator.

-Here is the same example using the `Sendmail` binary instead of `SMTP` commands, which is a bit nicer than having to remember the protocol:
+Here is the same example using the `Sendmail` binary instead of `SMTP` commands, which is a bit nicer than having to remember the protocol commands yourself:

 ```
 sudo sendmail btoll